antimof/UxPlay/README.md

 **Troubleshooting:**

-If uxplay starts, but stalls, it is probably because a firewall is protecting the server on whic it is running.
-It possible, either turn of the firewall, if possible, to see if that is the problem, or get three consecutive ports, starting at port n, opened  for both tcp and udp, and use "uxplay -p n".
+If uxplay starts, but stalls after "Initialized server sockets(s)" appears, it is probably because a firewall is blocking access to the server on which it is running.
+If possible, either turn off the firewall to see if that is the problem, or get three consecutive network ports, starting at port n, opened  for both tcp and udp, and use "uxplay -p n".

 Try "uxplay -d " (debug log option)  to see what is happening.
 If you use an